Eximchain/EximchainWallet/README.md

 The rest of the components are there to support the two contract call screens.
 Realstically, any of the calls made through this tab can also been done through the Contracts tab, but the governance tabs have further built in further checks to prevent users from submitting "bad" transactions that will later be rejected by the blockchain.
 That being said if there is a situation in which a "bad" transaction goes through our ui, rest assured, the governance smart contract will still not accept the transaction as it is not supported by the given state of the contract.

+TODO: Dataflow from redux
+- What pieces of the data is needed from the state in redux
-TODO: Explain how the index.tsx works
+TODO: Component structure within the governance tab
-TODO: Explain how FreeContractCallScreen works
-TODO: Explain how CostlyContractCallScreen works
+- Explain what props are passed in to FreeContractCall/CostlyContractCall components
+- How they are used
+- How the components are then rendered
+TODO: Validation on inputs before sending

-### UI
+### UI/Functionality Changes
-TODO: Go over Chris's changes and the major overhaul we did to MyCrypto's original code
+TODO: Go over Chris's changes to match our design language various css style changes

-### Functionality Changes
-TODO: Explain how we have changed gas limits and some of the other components that had to under go changes to support Eximchain's network
+TODO: Explain how we have changed gas limit/gas pricing functionality to be simpler, and the ui changes to reflect it.
+TODO: Network changer overhaul
+TODO: View and Send tab flow/layout changes

 ### Bug Patches/Fixes
 TODO: Talk about the pr that andreweximchain made to MyCryptoWallet that fixed issues regarding ledger.
-TODO: Talk about fixing the transaction history
+TODO: Talk about fixing the recent transactions history
 TODO: Updated packages to keep in line with some of the npm packages that suffered security vulnerablities

 ### Signing Releases